 Weight Loss Surgery/Bariatric Surgery

 Our goal is to help individuals with obesity achieve permanent weight loss.
-The comprehensive program begins with an evaluation by our specialists who will determine if weight loss surgery is right for you, and then help you throughout the surgical process and assist you long after surgery.
 Your first step is to attend a free, two-hour information session where our surgeons and team provide a program overview and describe your weight loss surgery options.
+The next step in this comprehensive program is an individual evaluation by one of our clinician who will determine if weight loss surgery is right for you.
+If so, the staff will guide you through other necessary appointments and then help you throughout your journey to surgery and additionally assist you long after surgery.
 You will receive detailed literature and a confidential questionnaire to fill out prior to an initial consultation.

-Emerson’s bariatric surgeons use a minimally invasive technique, whereby several 1/4–1/2 inch incisions are created and long-handled instruments are used.
+Emerson’s bariatric surgeons use a minimally invasive technique (laparoscopic), whereby several 1/4–1/2 inch incisions are created and long-handled instruments are used.
 This technique is associated with faster recovery, less pain and less scarring.
 Read our frequently asked questions.

 Gastric banding involves placement of a small, adjustable band at the upper end of the stomach, which creates a small pouch and does not interfere with the normal digestive process.
 Weight loss occurs by restricting the amount of food that can be consumed at a given time.
 You can expect to lose 40-45 percent of your excess weight in the two years after surgery.